yanghao5/painmagnet/publish.md

       - Note: The frequency is very fast, so I recommend adjusting it to 0 [/list]

-[i]Note: PM currently cannot attract the aggro of shadow creatures.[/i] [i]Note: Pain Magnet is in an early experimental stage and may contain bugs.[/i]

 [b]Report Bugs[/b]
 You can report bugs in the comments or by opening a GitHub issue.
 [url=https://github.com/yanghao5/painmagnet/issues]https://github.com/yanghao5/painmagnet/issues[/url]